dcshzj/nussucommit/pages/events.md

  - /projects/
 ---

 In NUSSU commIT, we strongly encourage our members to be actively involved in external projects and take on leadership roles.
-Each year, NUSSU commIT organizes three major projects, namely Cyberia Camp, CharITeach and Creation.
+Each year, NUSSU commIT organizes three major projects, namely Cyberia Camp, CharITeach and CREATION.

 ### Cyberia Camp